Psychokiller1888/AmenitizScriptiz/README.md

 ## Are you Amenitiz, with Amenitiz or working for Amenitiz?

-Nope, I'm just a happy Amenitiz customer using Amenitiz for my hotel who happens to code a lot as well.
+Nope, I'm just a happy Amenitiz customer, using Amenitiz for my hotel, who happens to code a lot as well.
 At no point Amenitiz.io can be held responsible or contacted for any support, problems, bugs or anything related to these scripts.

 ## Plugins available